 Semi-supervised classification

-Next, we conducted a semi-supervised classification Tichý et al. 2014of the whole dataset (n = 2,508 plots) into the 28 validated anthropogenic alliances.
+Next, we conducted a semi-supervised classification (Tichý et al. 2014) of the whole dataset (n = 2,508 plots) into the 25 TWINSPAN-validated anthropogenic alliances.
 Semi-supervised classification uses a training subset of a priori classified vegetation plots to classify a secondary subset of unclassified plots (De Cáceres et al. 2010).
-Since our goal was to refine the classification of the whole dataset, we allowed plots from the training subset to be re-assigned to other alliances during the classification.
-In addition, semi-supervised classification can create new groups to place data points that do not match the already existing a priori groups, but attempts to do so resulted in new groups with no ecological significance, and thus we kept the 28 alliances as final anthropogenic vegetation groups.
+Since our goal was to refine the classification of the whole dataset, we allowed plots from the training subset to be re-assigned to other alliances during the re-classification.
+In addition, semi-supervised classification can create new groups to place data points that do not match the already existing a priori groups, but attempts to do so resulted in new groups with no ecological significance and thus we kept the 25 alliances as final anthropogenic vegetation groups.
 Furthermore, we applied a noise clustering fuzzy algorithm, which allows plots to be classified either into the a priori alliances or into a noise group which includes outliers and transitional plots (Wiser & De Cáceres 2013).
 We set the fuzziness coefficient to a low value (m = 1) to accommodate a high number of transitional plots; and we set the distance to the noise class to d = 1.
 We performed this analysis with the R package vegclust (De Cáceres et al. 2010).
-The semi-supervised classification with noise clustering resulted in the final classification of 2,081 plots into 28 alliances and 427 plots left out in the noise group.
-We used pairwise PERMANOVA (with 100,000 iterations, Euclidean distances, and Holm’s p-value correction) fitted with the R package RVAideMemoire (Herve 2023) to test the significance of the final vegetation alliances; along with Principal Component Analysis (PCA) as implemented in the R package FactoMineR (Lê et al. 2008) to visualize the relationships between the classes and alliances.
+The semi-supervised classification with noise clustering resulted in the final classification of 2,086 plots into 26 alliances and 422 plots left out in the noise group.
+We used pairwise PERMANOVA (with 100,000 iterations, Euclidean distances and Holm’s p-value correction) fitted with the R package RVAideMemoire (Herve 2023) to test the significance of the final vegetation alliances; along with Principal Component Analysis (PCA) as implemented in the R package FactoMineR (Lê et al. 2008) to visualize the relationships between the classes and alliances.

 Characteristic species and EUNIS habitat correspondence

-To facilitate the use of the classification by local managers and environmental consultants, we calculated sets of characteristic species (Appendix S3) (Chytrý et al. 2020) for each one of the final 28 vegetation alliances.
+To facilitate the use of the classification by local managers and environmental consultants, we calculated sets of characteristic species (Chytrý et al. 2020) for each one of the final 25 vegetation alliances.
 We defined dominant species as species with more than 25% cover in at least 5% of the vegetation plots of the group; constant species as species with a frequency higher than 50% in the group; and diagnostic species as species whose IndVal had a p-value lower than 0.05, as calculated with the R package labdsv (Roberts 2016) using 1.000.000 iterations.
-Additionally, we assigned to each alliance its corresponding level-3 EUNIS habitat code or codes (https://eunis.eea.europa.eu/habitats-code-browser-revised.jsp).
+Additionally, we assigned to each alliance a regionalized level 4 EUNIS habitat code (https://eunis.eea.europa.eu/habitats-code-browser-revised.jsp).

-Species origin as native, archaeophyte, or neophyte
+Species origin as native, archaeophyte or neophyte

-We classified the species as native, archaeophytes, or neophytes in the Iberian Atlantic ecoregion using the information in Flora iberica (1987-2020) and catalogues of archaeophytes for Britain (Preston et al. 2004) and the Czech Republic (Chytrý et al. 2021).
+We classified the species as native, archaeophytes or neophytes in the Iberian Atlantic territories using the information in Flora iberica (1987-2020) and catalogues of archaeophytes for Britain (Preston et al. 2004) and the Czech Republic (Chytrý et al. 2021).
 We must stress that identifying archaeophytes in southern Europe is highly problematic (Celesti‐Grapow et al. 2009) and our classification must be taken as an indication of putative archaeophyte character for the purposes of vegetation description and comparison with other European regions, rather than a definitive classification of the species; as stated by Preston et al. (Preston et al. 2004), the classification of a species as an archaeophyte should be interpreted as a hypothesis to be tested by further studies.

 Species life form